Nakshatras Kya Hote Hain?

 Compatibility follows patterns.
 Deva-Deva pairings create harmony but may lack passion.
 Rakshasa-Rakshasa matches are intensely dynamic but volatile.
 Deva-Rakshasa combinations face fundamental value conflicts.
 Manushya gana serves as a bridge, compatible with all three types.
 In traditional Kundli matching, gana contributes 6 points out of 36 total, making it a significant compatibility factor.

-Nakshatras and the Vimshottari Dasha System
+Nakshatras aur Vimshottari Dasha System

 The Vimshottari Dasha is Vedic astrology's predictive engine - a 120-year planetary cycle that unfolds in a predetermined sequence.
 Your birth nakshatra determines where you enter this cycle.
 If you're born in Rohini, you begin in Moon Dasha.
 Born in Bharani?
 You start with Venus Dasha.